 Our teeth develop stains because the enamel becomes more porous as we age, and gradually becomes darker.
 Acidic foods and drinks -- such as diet soda -- makes the enamel even more porous, and leave it vulnerable to stains.
 Tobacco, red wine, coffee and tea are the most likely to leave those ugly yellow stains on our teeth.

 We place a paint-on dam over your exposed roots and gum tissues.
-A gel is carefully applied to the teeth, and our Zoom light is used to help activate the gel.
-The maximum result is achieved by following Zoom up with two weeks of the at-home treatment.
+A gel is carefully applied to the teeth, and light is used to help activate the gel.
+The maximum result is achieved by following up with two weeks of at-home treatment.

 Q: Can I get my teeth really white just by brushing them a lot, or using a baking-soda toothpaste?

 A: The enamel on our teeth darkens with age, and even the most skilled brushing and flossing — and fancy toothpastes — cannot prevent that from happening entirely.
 But you can do your part to keep your teeth bright by brushing and flossing daily, not using tobacco, and limiting your intake of staining foods and drinks.

 Q: If I want my teeth to be whiter, should I stop drinking red wine?

 A: Red wine, coffee and tea are notorious for causing ugly yellow stains on your teeth.
 Diet soda is also a problem, because its acidity breaks down your tooth's enamel -- leaving it prone to stains.
 You don't need to avoid these beverages entirely — just be mindful of what they might do to your smile, and try to limit your intake.